persteenolsen/pso-gatsby-blog-cms-two/src/posts/2026-01-26-python-fastapi-jwt-refresh-auth-demo.md

   - tests
 ---

-A starter project showcasing secure JWT authentication with Refresh Token Renewal.
+A production-style starter project showcasing secure JWT authentication with Refresh Token Renewal.
 It includes OpenAPI / Swagger, SQLAlchemy, Alembic, PostgreSQL, and is hosted on Vercel Cloud with Serverless Functions using a GitHub-based CI/CD workflow

 The included Vue 3 SPA does not support silent authentication, and the users will also be logged out if refreshing the browser